wjudt/projects_repo/README.md

 ## Hello everyone!
 My name is Wojciech Judt.
-I try to explore the secrets of data exploration.
+I try to explore the secrets of data.
 I am interested in application of data engineering tools in real life.
 I want to show you what i have done so far :).

 ### First project - cleaning computer jobs offers
 Main used libraries and tools: python 3.8, pandas 1.4.3, matplotlib 3.3.4